 - (f) Whether the Fee is Fixed or Contingent.
 The Receiver's and QSC&L's fees are fixed insofar as monies exist by way of Receivership Assets from which to pay such fees.
 Payment of such fees, however, is subject to Court approval. - (g) Time Limitations Imposed by the Client or Other Circumstances.
 The time requirements during the period covered by this Application have been normal. - (h) The Amount Involved and the Results Obtained.
-This is an action by the Receiver to recover, in the aggregate, \$5,386,817.00 from brokers/agents who received commissions for inducing investors into the fraudulent Hammersmith Trust and Microfund investment programs.
-During the period covered by this Application, the Receiver has negotiated settlements with various Defendants. - (i) The Experience, Reputation, and Ability of the Attorneys.
+This is an action by the Receiver to recover in excess of \$500,000.00 from a broker/agent who received commissions for inducing investors into the fraudulent Hammersmith Trust and Microfund investment programs.
+During the period covered by this Application, the Receiver has consummated the settlement agreement and has moved to dismiss the case. - (i) The Experience, Reputation, and Ability of the Attorneys.
 QSC&L has several attorneys who specialize exclusively in the practice of civil trial law.
 The practice of those attorneys regularly includes the representation of bankruptcy trustee and receivers.
 The reputation of QSC&L's attorneys is recognized and respected in the community. - (j) The Undesirability of the Case.
 The representation of the Receiver incident to this case has not been undesirable. - (k) The Nature and Length of the Professional Relationship with the Client.
 QSC&L did not represent the Receiver in these proceedings prior to being retained in these proceedings. - (l) Award in Similar Cases.
 QSC&L believes that the fees requested in this case are less than or equal to those which have been awarded in similar cases in this District.